 With Denver’s population – and popularity – continuing to grow, new construction is not going away.
 As an outcome, developers are obviously fulfilling real estate needs, and looking to make a profit on their investment.
 And while nobody likes to lose their view of the mountains, or see their favorite restaurant full of newcomers, rational people will understand that real estate professionals are making a living and doing so in a responsible manner.
 Don’t be shy about explaining the investment of time, energy and money in the interest of jobs, property values, and of course profits.

 When working with neighborhood groups, a developer’s reputation is at stake.
 The way they interact with, listen and respond to a specific neighborhood group will determine how well they’re received by the next group they work with.
-If the first steps they take are positive ones, it will help lead to a long road of success, not only during the holiday season, but during every season of the year.
+If the first steps they take are positive ones, it will help lead to a long road of success.